MikeMitterer/dart-sass-var-transformer/README.md

    - SCSS-File will be compiled to .CSS

-Here is a simple example: [GH MDL Text-Only](https://github.com/MikeMitterer/dart-sass-var-transformer/tree/master/samples/text_only)
+Check out this sample: [GH MDL Text-Only](https://github.com/MikeMitterer/dart-sass-var-transformer/tree/master/samples/text_only)
+The sample uses a mixture between Global-Package-Style and Styles for local components!

 ### License